adojos/win-jdk-Manager/README.md

 ### License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details